 Vitagerpavac Herpesvirus Vaccine Description

-The clinical trials have yielded positive results that suggest that it is expedient to introduce the new vaccine Vitaherpavac into practice to treat chronic recurrent herpetic infection of various localizations.
+The clinical trials have yielded positive results that suggest it is expedient to introduce the new Vitaherpavac into practice to treat chronic recurrent herpetic infection of various localizations.

 The vaccine was developed at the Research Institute of Virology.
 DI.
 Ivanovsky RAMS and has been used in the Russian Federation for over 15 years.
 Approved by the Ministry of Health in the form of guidelines of the Russian Federation MR 3.3.1.0002-10 "Immunization with the" Vitagerpavac "vaccine.
 ATX code: J07BX